nprapps/cushman/readme.rst

 Common tasks that you may want to run include:

+* ``sync`` - sync photo, audio and other large media assets between S3 and your local computer
 * ``sheets`` - updates local data from Google Sheets
 * ``docs`` - updates local data from Google Docs
 * ``google-auth`` - authenticates your account against Google for private files